dannyhx/artisynth_core/README.md

 You can update the java command-line arguments in the Run Configurations to specify the desired experiment to be simulated.

+Note that each of these experiments have hard-coded parameters in the `build_pre()` function of their respective source file.
+For example, in `DualCurl.java`, the `mEleClass` variable can be set to `ElementClass.SHELL` to simulate the Solid-Shell curling.

 ```bash
 # Basic Shapes
 -model artisynth.demos.growth.models.paper.Basic_Base